shagia/ThriveOrDie2020/README.md

 ### Data

 - [ ] Run all pictures through Gatsby Img and make interview pages be able to get an img/ folder of the same slug and create an object with them all to use anywhere
+- [ ] Fix metadata images not showing up in twitter cards and such

 ### Accessibility